Dragon Slayer (series): Romancia to Sorcerian (1986–1987)

 In 1986, Dragon Slayer Jr: Romancia simplified the RPG mechanics of Xanadu, such as removing the character customization and simplifying the numerical statistics into icons, and emphasized faster-paced platform action, with a strict 30-minute time limit.
 The action took place entirely in a side-scrolling view rather than switching to a separate overhead combat screen like its predecessor.
 These changes made Romancia more like a side-scrolling action-adventure game.

 In 1987, Dragon Slayer IV: Drasle Family returned to the deeper action-RPG mechanics of Xanadu while maintaining the fully side-scrolling view of Romancia.
 The game also featured an open world and nonlinear gameplay similar to "Metroidvania" platform-adventures, making Drasle Family an early example of a non-linear, open-world action RPG.
 That same year also saw the release of Xanadu's spin-off Faxanadu, a side-scrolling platform-action RPG.
 Later that year, the fifth entry Sorcerian was released.
 It was a party-based action RPG, with the player controlling a party of four characters at the same time in a side-scrolling view.
 The game also featured character creation, highly customizable characters, class-based puzzles, and a new scenario system, allowing players to choose which of 15 scenarios, or quests, to play through in the order of their choice.
 It was also an episodic video game, with expansion disks released soon after offering more scenarios.

 Two of the games released for the Nintendo Famicom, Dragon Slayer IV: Drasle Family and the spin-off of Xanadu known as Faxanadu, were released on the Nintendo Entertainment System in North America.
 The former was renamed Legacy of the Wizard.
 The second of the three games released for the Nintendo Famicom, Romancia, has never been released in North America for any platform.
-An English fan translation of the Famicom version of Romancia was released on April 23, 2008, by DvD Translations.
+An English fan translation of the Famicom version of Romancia was released in April 2008, by DvD Translations.
 An English version of Sorcerian was released in North America for MS-DOS in 1990, published by Sierra On-Line.